-- 2013 undergraduate class who graduated between July 1, 2012 and June 30, 2013 who started at your institution as first-time students and received a bachelor's degree between July 1, 2012 and June 30, 2013. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.
+- 2024 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2023 and June 30, 2024. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.